Compdigitec Labs

 CUPS server showing error

-The new setups for printing has been modernized in Ubuntu 9.10 and 9.04 work perfectly most of the time, but sometimes a misbehaving script or update decides to have it’s own mind and messes up all the permissions for CUPS to work properly.
+The new setups for printing has been modernized in Ubuntu 9.10 and 9.04 work perfectly most of the time, but sometimes a misbehaving script or update decides to have its own mind and messes up all the permissions for CUPS to work properly.
 Here is a guide to restore the former printing versatility before the mess-up.

 To fix the permission errors: